 Choosing a programming language

-One of the most important decisions we have to make when developing our application is choosing the programming language that will be used.
+One of the most important decisions we have to make when developing our application is which programming language to use.

 If we're developing an app for iOS, we'll need to use languages like Objective-C or Swift.
 For Android, we'll use Java or Kotlin.
 For Windows, we'll use the .NET framework, which supports C# and VB.NET.